fbpx Skip to content

 Application Timeline

-• mid March 2025: Semi-finalist interviews take place for selected candidates.
+• late February/early March 2026: Semi-finalist interviews take place for selected candidates.

-• late March 2025: Pre-arranged internship finalists notified.
+• mid-March 2026: Pre-arranged internship finalists notified.
 Students will have up to 48 hours to accept/decline an offer.

 • Completed Host Organization Questionnaire forms are also due by this deadline!